astomodynamics/cddp-cpp/README.md

 +---------------------------------------------------------+
 ```

-**This library is actively under construction.** Please wait for proper release after starring this repo :star:
-Also, I am writing this library for practical experience with C++.
-Any suggestions are helpful to me.
+**This library is under active development.**  Star the repo :star: to stay updated on its progress and eventual release.
+I welcome any suggestions as I'm building this library to gain practical C++ experience.

 ## Overview
-This is an optimal control solver library using constrained differential dynamic programming (CDDP) written in C++ based on Xie's [paper](https://zhaomingxie.github.io/projects/CDDP/CDDP.pdf).
+This is an optimal control solver library using constrained differential dynamic programming (CDDP) written in C++.
 This library is particularly useful for mobile robot trajectory optimization and model predictive control (MPC).

 The CDDP library solves problems in the form: